 Many milestones in New Zealand's beer history are associated with the Nelson region.
 The country's second commercial brewery was opened on the corner of Hardy and Tasman Streets in 1842, and possibly the third was in Trafalgar Square.
 By 1900, Nelson had 19 breweries.
 And that’s without delving into the history of hop growing in Nelson.

 The Nelson region's early involvement in commercial brewing owed partly to it being one of the first regions of New Zealand to be settled, but also because many of Nelson’s early settlers came from beer-drinking countries.
-Fast forward a few years to the 1970s, a period termed the “beer-drinking dark age”.
-Nelson had no breweries.
-This process started when NZ Breweries and Dominion Breweries began buying smaller regional operations that couldn't compete with the two companies' highly efficient plants and huge, exclusive distribution systems.
+Fast forward a few years to the 1970's, a period termed the “beer-drinking dark age”.
+Nelson had no breweries by this time.
+This process started when New Zealand Breweries and Dominion Breweries began buying smaller regional operations that couldn't compete with the two companies' highly efficient plants and huge, exclusive distribution systems.
 By 1955, the number of commercial breweries in New Zealand had plummeted to 22; by 1960, there were only 11 , and, reportedly, just four, including Lion and DB, by 1970.
 This was the era of DB Draught and Lion Brown; a duopoly producing bland production line beers.

 It was so long since anyone had applied for a brewing licence that no one even knew where the forms were kept.
 McCashin’s Brewery was officially opened in 1981, by then Prime Minister, Robert Muldoon.